-Amounts represent the grant date fair value of the RSU component of CBRSUP awards, calculated by multiplying the number of RSUs comprised in each CBRSU award by the weighted average price of the Common Shares over the five trading days preceding the grant date.
-For Messrs.
-Clayton Riddell and James Riddell, the entire grant (1) of RSUs vested on the grant date.
+- Amounts represent the grant date fair value of the RSU component of CBRSUP awards, calculated by multiplying the number of RSUs comprised in each CBRSU award by the weighted average price of the Common Shares over the five trading days preceding the grant date.
+For the CEO, the entire grant of RSUs vested on the grant date.
 For the remaining NEOs, one-half of the RSUs vest on the first anniversary of the grant date and the final one-half vest on the second anniversary of the grant date.
-See "Incentive Plans - Cash Bonus and Restricted Share Unit Plan (CBRSUP)".

-Amounts represent the grant date fair value of Options granted, calculated using a Black-Scholes model.
-This methodology is consistent with the method used to estimate (2) Amounts represent the grant date fail value of Options granted, calculated using a black-scholes model.
-This memodology is consistent with the memodology and the memodology is consistent with the memodology and the end used to estimate the fair value of Options in Paramount's financial statements.
+See "Incentive Plans - Cash Bonus and Restricted Share Unit Plan (CBRSUP)". - Amounts represent the grant date fair value of Options granted, calculated using a Black-Scholes model.
+This methodology is consistent with the method used to estimate the fair value of Options in Paramount's financial statements.
+For the 2019 grants, the inputs were: expected life 3.5 years, volatility 43% and interest rate 1.6%.
+For the 2018 grants, the inputs were: expected life 4.0 years, volatility 42% and interest rate 2.1%.
+For the 2017 grants, other than initial grants made to Mr. Reid and Mr. Sousa upon commencement of employment, the inputs were: expected life 3.9 years, volatility 40% and interest rate 1.6%.
 For the 2018 grants, the inputs were: expected life 3.9 years, volatility 40% and interest rate 1.6%.
-In 2016 there were two option grants - one in March and one in December.
-For the March 2016 grants, the inputs were: expected life 4.1 years, volatility 57.5% and interest rate 0.6%, and for the December 2016 grants, the inputs were: expected life 4.1 years, volatility 57.5% and interest rate 0.6%, and for the December 2016 grants, the inputs were: expected life 3.9 years, volatility 43.7% and interest rate 0.9%.
 See "Incentive Plans - Option Plan".

-2018 amounts represent the cash component of CBRSU awards.
+2019 and 2018 amounts represent the cash component of CBRSU awards.
 2017 amounts represent cash bonuses paid, including the cash component of CBRSU awards and other bonuses.
-2016 amounts represent cash bonuses paid.
-See "Incentive Plans - Cash Bonus and Restricted Share Unit Plan (CBRSUP)".
-Amounts represent contributions made by the Corporation in respect of RRSPs of the NEOs.
-Paramount does not have any defined benefit or defined contribution pension (3)

-(4) plan for its employees, including the NEOs.
+See "Incentive Plans - Cash Bonus and Restricted Share Unit Plan (CBRSUP)". - Amounts represent contributions made by the Corporation in respect of RRSPs of the NEOs.
+Paramount does not have any defined benefit or defined contribution pension plan for its employees, including the NEOs.
 No amounts are reflected for perquisites, such as parking.
-No NEO received perquisites not generally available to all employees of the Corporation in any financial year with an aggregate value in excess of 10% of the salary of the NEO.
-Mr. Clayton Riddell passed away on September 15, 2018.

-(6) Messrs.
-Clayton Riddell and James Riddell did not receive compensation in their capacity as directors of Paramount.
+No NEO received perquisites not generally available to all employees of the Corporation in any financial year with an aggregate value in excess of 10% of the salary of the NEO. - The CEO did not receive compensation in his capacity as a director of Paramount.

-Mr. Williams became an executive officer of Paramount on September 14, 2017 following Paramount's merger with Trilogy Energy Corp.
-The 2017 salary shown represents (7) Ir.
-Williams' salary from such time until the end of fiscal 2017.

-(8) Mr. Sousa became an executive officer of Paramount on December 7, 2017.
-The 2017 salary shown represents Mr. Sousa's salary from such time until the end of fiscal 2017.
+Mr. Reid became an executive officer of Paramount on June 1, 2017.
+The 2017 salary shown represents Mr. Reid's salary from such time until the end of fiscal 2017. - Mr. Sousa became an executive officer of Paramount on December 7, 2017.
+The 2017 salary shown represents Mr. Sousa's salary from such time until the end of fiscal